KaterinaN86/cypress-testing-forkify/README.md

 ```

 - **Note**: cy:run is also a custom command previously defined in the same file: `"cy:run": "cypress run --browser chrome --headed"`.

+## Cypress API testing

+Cypress UI tests perform 'test actions' via the browser, mimicking user actions and in the process multiple API calls can be sent back and forth between client and server.
+Cypress also provides the ability to extract data from the server's database, which can be pumped into Cypress Automation Framework and used as test data instead of depending on fixed data sets.
+Cypress can also intercept API calls.
+Instead of relying on the backend server, mock responses can be used to increase the speed of test execution.

+- **Note**: For this section basic knowledge of JSON is required [https://www.w3schools.com/js/js_json_intro.asp](https://www.w3schools.com/js/js_json_intro.asp).
+Application **Postman** also needs to be installed [https://www.postman.com/api-platform/](https://www.postman.com/api-platform/).
+GitHub repository [JSONServer](https://github.com/qauni/json-server) also needs to be cloned.

+After opening the project in VS Code, json-server dependencies also need to be installed using the bash terminal: `npm install -g json-server`.
+This given JSON server uses a JSON file as a database (**./db.json**).
+Tp run JSON server on [http://localhost:3000/](http://localhost:3000/), use command: `json-server --watch db.json`.
+On the server's homepage there are links to the posts, comments and profile pages.
+Any change made in the **./db.json** file will be reflected on the server automatically.
+After JSON server is running Postman can be used to communicate with endpoints directly without interacting with the UI.
+For example, to access data for post with id value of 2, the **GET** method needs to be used in a new HTTP request with URL: ``